MFA Fine Art

 The MFA Fine Art programme is aimed at artists and Fine Art graduates who are interested in advancing their art practices, engaging with contemporary art and theory and considering what art might be in relation to today’s social, cultural and political worlds.
 The MFA Fine Art is a practice-based course, structured through key pathways of contemporary art such as media, painting, print, sculpture whilst also supporting practices that emerge from transdisciplinary spaces like performance, moving image, archival, text-based and other expanded practices.
 There is an emphasis on interdisciplinary dialogue and debate while supporting specialized practice in the above areas.

 MFA students are based in the Annex, NCAD’s postgraduate hub at 101-103 James St. This facility contains dedicated studios, seminar rooms and a project space for testing new work.
 The MFA Fine Art programme also hosts an annual Studio Award opportunity for an experienced contemporary artist to work alongside MFA students at the Annex studios.
 The inaugural recipient was Níamh McCann, followed by Mark Clare, Jaki Irvine and Alan Phelan.
-The current Studio Artist is Jaki Irvine. https://www.jakiirvine.org/
+The current Studio Artist is Lee Welch https://www.leewelch.com/